 Supporting our team’s health and safety while minimizing risk

-Grammarly has offices in San Francisco, New York City, Vancouver, and Kyiv.
-Our offices are following the below precautions.
+Grammarly has offices in San Francisco, New York City, Vancouver, and Kyiv, where we are following the below precautions.
 These measures are provisional and may change as new data and guidance emerge.

 1 We’ve asked team members in all offices—San Francisco, New York City, Vancouver, and Kyiv—to work from home

 Grammarly values our partner staff, including our cleaning crews and caterers, who support us day in and day out.
-Our Workplace Experience teams are actively working to limit the impact our temporary WFH policy will have on all these partner staff members across all offices.
+Our Workplace Experience teams have worked to limit the impact our temporary remote-work policy will have on all these partner staff members across all offices.

 2 We’ve suspended all business travel and are strongly discouraging personal travel

-Although Grammarly places a high value on community involvement and in-person interaction, we have temporarily canceled all conference attendance, interoffice travel, and other business-related trips.
-This includes canceling our global team offsite, which had been scheduled for this May.
+Although Grammarly places a high value on community involvement and in-person interaction, we have canceled all interoffice travel and other business-related trips.
+This included canceling our 2020 global team offsite.

 3 We’re working to reduce exposure and transmissions throughout our community